Lexi821/company_sales_analysis/README.md

 ### Results/Findings

 The analysis results are summarized as follows:
-1. The company's sales have been steadily increasing over the past year, with a noticeable peak during the holiday season.
+1. The company's sales are relatively stable, with a noticeable peak during the holiday season(Dec, Jan).
-2. Product Category A is the best-performing category in terms of sales and revenue.
+2. "Dairy products" is the best-performing category in terms of sales, quantity and number of customers.
-3. Customer segments with high lifetime value (LTV) should be targeted for marketing efforts.
+3. The United States has the highest sales among all regions.

 ### Recommendations

 Based on the analysis, we recommend the following actions:
 - Invest in marketing and promotions during peak sales seasons to maximize revenue.
-- Focus on expanding and promoting products in Category A.
+- Focus on expanding and promoting products in Dairy products.
-- Implement a customer segmentation strategy to target high-LTV customers effectively.
+- focus on the U.S. market and increase promotion of high-selling products in this region, such as beverages and meat..

 ### Limitations